 Although the CPSC’s recommendations for retrofitting bleachers to be safer for children have been available to the public since 1999, tens of thousands of these preventable incidents continue to victimize children every year in the U.S.

 People and entities responsible for constructing and maintaining safe infrastructure and equipment can potentially be held liable for bodily injury and other damages that may result from a person falling or otherwise being injured due to inadequate or defective bleachers and railings.
-Professional sports and music venues, municipal sports and field complexes, and school premises are some of the most common places where bleachers are typically located and utilized.
+That may include:

 Who is held responsible for a child’s injuries from a bleacher-related accident is dependent upon the nature the incident in question.
 In an instance where defective bleachers or grandstands led to a child’s injuries, then the manufacturer could potentially be held liable for the damages that resulted.
 A property owner or management company that fails to adequately retrofit or replace bleachers to match industry standards and municipal codes could also be held liable for a person’s bodily injuries.